teekag/teekag/README.md

 I'm interested in developing systems that lie at the intersection of data-driven methods, machine learning, and optimization techniques to uncover actionable insights from complex datasets.
-My goal is to empower end-users to make informed decisions by effectively communicating data-driven insights.
+My goal is to empower end-users to make informed decisions by effectively communicating data-driven insights with transparency.

 # Addressable Technical Details
 When embarking on a new project, I aim to consider the following questions: